CinderElmo

-CinderElmo is a 65-minute television film that aired on Fox in the United States on December 6, 1999.
+CinderElmo is a 65-minute television film that aired on Fox in the United States on December 6, 1999, loosely based on the fairy tale Cinderella.
 It was released on VHS and DVD in North America on February 29, 2000.

 The special was sponsored by Kmart department stores, during the holiday season, "where, no doubt, much Elmo merchandise is on display."

 This was the last major primetime special for Sesame Street until Elmo's Christmas Countdown in 2007.

 Plot

 In the Kingdom of Sesame, there is a little red monster named CinderElmo who lives with his wicked Stepmother, his Stepbrothers Telly Monster and Baby Bear, Zoe and the household dog and mice.
 His stepfamily has received invitations to the Princess' Ball, which leaves CinderElmo to do all the house chores.

 Meanwhile, the King's town crier, Grover, reminds King Fred that Princess Charming has until midnight to find someone to marry or lose the kingdom altogether.
 The King decides to invite every man and monster in the kingdom.
 Shortly the word is sent out around the kingdom.

 The Stepmother teaches her sons a new dance in preparation for the ball.
 Baker Cookie Monster arrives as a General Invitation Deliverer and gives CinderElmo an invitation to the ball, but the Stepmother won't permit him.
 When the horse and carriage arrive, she locks CinderElmo and his friends up in the house.
-When CinderElmo wishes upon a falling star, his Fairy God person comes and encourages CinderElmo to come up with some plan and "so something" to make his dreams come true.
-After CinderElmo has a wash, Fairy God person provides him and Zoe with smart clothes, turns the dog into a handsome prince, turns the dog bowl into a carriage, and the mice into horses.
-CinderElmo has limited time till midnight to make the best of what Fairy God person granted him.
+When CinderElmo wishes upon a falling star, his Fairy Godperson comes and encourages CinderElmo to come up with some plan and "so something" to make his dreams come true.
+After CinderElmo has a wash, Fairy Godperson provides him and Zoe with smart clothes, turns the dog into a handsome prince, turns the dog bowl into a carriage, and the mice into horses.
+CinderElmo has limited time till midnight to make the best of what Fairy Godperson granted him.